lucas-309/hackNYU/README.md

 vary by cooking skill and etc
 save recipes you like
-reccomendations for things you can make with certain ingredients maybe a social media-eque way to post recipes to share and stuff
+reccomendations for things you can make with certain ingredients maybe a social media-eque way to post recipes to share and stuff.